KhartesViewer/khartes/README.md

 larger than half the size of your physical memory, if you want to avoid memory swapping.

+## General workflow

+As the programmer, I know how khartes works internally.
+However, I only have a few hours experience as a user of the software.
+The advice that follows is based on this experience, but thes suggestions should not be treated as something engraved in stone, more like something written in water-based ink on papyrus.

+**Step 0** is to choose the area to segment.
+For your first attempt, you should start with a sheet that is clealy separated from its neighbors; no need to dive into the deep end.
+For later attempts, [work in progress...]

 When you create fragments, pay attention to the triangulation that is shown in the fragment window on the right.
 Khartes' interpolation algorithm can become erratic in areas of long,